Lithuanian Chronicles: Second redaction

 The second, more extensive, redaction (also known as Chronicle of the Grand Duchy of Lithuania and Samogitia) was compiled in the second half of the 15th and the beginning of the 16th century (the final version probably came into existence around the 1520s at the court of Albertas Goštautas).
 The redaction traced back the foundations of the Lithuanian state to the 1st century, when legendary Palemon escaped from Roman Empire and settled at the mouth of Dubysa.
 He founded the Palemonids dynasty and became the first ruler of Lithuania.
 This legendary part was then followed by the revised first redaction, detailing the lineage of the Gediminids.
 Mindaugas, the first King of Lithuania crowned in 1253, and other earlier historically attested dukes were skipped entirely.
 The elaborate story that Lithuanians were of noble Roman origins had no historical basis and was discarded by modern historians as nothing more than a myth.

 While many modern historians discount the text as useless, it can still provide useful bits and pieces of Lithuanian history as it incorporates many garbled fragments of earlier, now lost, documents and chronicles.
 Also, the mythical Palemon is a good evidence of political tensions and cultural ideology of the Lithuanian nobles in the 16th century.
-This myth served Lithuanian interests in conflicts with Poland and Russia.
+This myth served Lithuanian interests in conflicts with Poland and Muscovy.
 Poland, then in personal union with Lithuania, claimed that it brought civilization to this barbaric pagan land.
 By creating fanciful genealogies, linking Lithuanians with noble Romans, the Lithuanian nobility could counter these claims and demand political independence.

 This redaction rarely included dates and contained several independent stories that were cherished by 19th century nationalists: legends how Gediminas founded Vilnius because of his dreams of Iron Wolf, how Kęstutis took pagan priestess Birutė for his wife, how Vytautas lavishly treated his guests at the Conference of Lutsk in 1429, etc. Among them were some factual stories, including Algirdas' three sieges of Moscow.
 This format differed significantly from other Slavic chronicles that tended to list inter-related events year-by-year.
-The second redaction also considerably trimmed and fragmented parts about Ruthenia and Grand Duchy of Moscow; thus the text became primarily about Lithuania.
+The second redaction also considerably trimmed and fragmented parts about Ruthenia and the Principality of Moscow; thus the text became primarily about Lithuania.
 The chronicle was popular and often copied.
 It shaped the political mentality of the Lithuanian nobility, formed the basis for the Lithuanian historiography until the dawn of the 20th century, and inspired many literary works.